arkvit/Atomodulus/README.md

 # Atomodulus
 Cross platform application bridge framework.
-The purpose of this framework is to enable apps to interact with eachother
+The purpose of this framework is to enable apps to interact with each other in an intuitive matter and eliminate limitations of plugin echosystems.

 The framework can be seperated into five major components